brianglass/anastasis/files/thursday_matins3.md

 Ode 4.
 Irmos.

-You displayed mighty love for us, O Lord; for you gave up your Only-begotten Son to death for our sake; therefore with thanksgiving we cry to you, Â‘Glory to your power, O Lord!Â’
+You displayed mighty love for us, O Lord; for you gave up your Only-begotten Son to death for our sake; therefore with thanksgiving we cry to you, ‘Glory to your power, O Lord!’

 ****